nowtechnologies/cpp-logger/README.md

 In queue-less mode, conversion and sending happens immediately for each item.
 Thus it is desirable that the Sender has some sort of buffering inside.

 For the queue mode, it contains a secondary list or queue for each task, which gather the items in each logged group.
 After the terminal item arrives, conversion happens for each item in the sender buffer and then comes the sending.
+These secondary queues are backed by a pool allocator to avoid repeated dynamic memory access.

 ### ConverterCustomText